GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 ```

 ## How to run this script
-To deploy this blueprint on your GCP organization, you will need
+To deploy this blueprint in your GCP organization, you will need
 - a folder or organization where resources will be created
 - a billing account that will be associated with the new projects